 View this post on Instagram

-Schwarzenegger’s 2018 Open-Heart Challenge: “The Simplest Things to Do Were Impossible”
+Arnold Schwarzenegger 2018 Heart Surgery: “The Simplest Things to Do Were Impossible”

 In 2018, Arnold Schwarzenegger faced a harrowing ordeal, battling complications from an open-heart surgery that tested the very core of his resilience and strength.